Skip to Main Content

 About the Fellowship

-The Goodman is now accepting applications for the 2024/2025 Maggio Directing Fellowship.
-The submission deadline is May 20, 2024.
-Please note, this fellowship has expanded since past years and is now a full-time, salaried position for a full season.
+The Goodman is now accepting applications for the 2025/2026 Michael Maggio Directing Fellowship.
+The submission deadline is Thursday, February 20, 2025.
+Please note, this Fellowship has expanded to a full-time, year-long, salaried, artistic administrative position starting in August.
+This position is primarily in-person with some remote options when not actively involved in a production.

 How to Apply and Selection Process

-The selection committee will review submissions and conduct interviews.
+The selection committee will review submissions and conduct interviews with the top ten candidates.
 A second round of interviews will occur with Susan Booth (Goodman Artistic Director), Malkia Stampley (Goodman Artistic Producer), and Adam Belcuore (Goodman Managing Producer).
-We are hoping to arrive at a final candidate by the end of June.
-The fellowship will begin at the end of August 2024 and last for one year.
+We are hoping to select the 2025-2026 Maggio Directing Fellow by April.
+The Fellowship will start at the beginning of August 2025 and commence at the end of August 2026.
+Exact dates to be determined.

 Past Maggio Fellows